loay-ashraf/RxNetworkKit/Docs.docc/Pages/RxNetworkKit.md

 # ``RxNetworkKit``

-a lightweight networking framework based on URLSession and RxSwift.
+a reactive networking framework based on URLSession and RxSwift.

+@Metadata {
+    @Available(iOS, introduced: "14.0")
+    @Available(macOS, introduced: "11.0")
+    @Available(tvOS, introduced: "14.0")
+    @Available(watchOS, introduced: "7.0")
+    @PageColor(purple)
+}

 ## Overview

-RxNetworkKit fits nicely in your project if you use RxSwift and RxCocoa mainly in your project.

-It makes use of RxSwift's traits at request level to acheive a high level of specialization for observed request sequence and expected output from it.

-### Full of Goodies:
+RxNetworkKit is a generic reactive networking framework that leverages the stability and reliability of both URLSession and RxSwift.

+### Why RxNetworkKit?

+- can be used to make simple REST API calls.
-- includes download and upload capabillity with progress tracking all within the same observable sequence.
+- can be used to make download and upload requests while also tracking the progress.
-- includes websocket capabillity for observing remote data updates.
+- can be used to connect to websocket and listen to remote data changes.
-- includes a request interceptor protocol that can be implemented for request adaptation and retry on failure.
+- can intercept requests for adaptation or retry on failure.
-- comes with a reachability class that you can observe from anywhere for reachability status.
+- can observe and provide network reachability status.

+## Featured

+@Links(visualStyle: detailedGrid) {
+    - <doc:GettingStarted>
+}

 ## Topics

+### Essentials

+- <doc:GettingStarted>

 ### Foundation